For the last two years, 5,800 bales have been recylced into the biomass energy centre to be used for energy generation

 A 20m woodland rue, from Halnaker to Lavant, was planted by our forestry teams & volunteers, featuring native species like oak, beech, & hornbeam

-If you are heading to Goodwood for the racing at Three Friday Nights, why not join us for a chilled and charming afternoon on The Putting Green?
+If you are heading to Goodwood for the racing and Three Friday Nights, why not join us for a chilled and charming afternoon on The Putting Green.

-If you are heading to Goodwood for the racing at Three Friday Nights, why not join us for a chilled and charming afternoon on The Putting Green?
+If you are heading to Goodwood for the racing and Three Friday Nights, why not join us for a chilled and charming afternoon on The Putting Green.

 This special daytime dining event, in partnership with Whispering Angel is where sophistication meets relaxation ahead of the excitement on the Racecourse.

-There's no better way to spend time with friends before the races, as you enjoy a freshly baked pizza from our Big Green Egg clay over and savour in the atmosphere on the Putting Green our DJ plays laid-back tunes.
+There's no better way to spend time with friends before the races, as you enjoy expertly prepared charcuterie boards and soak up the atmosphere on the Putting Green with our DJ.

 This is the ideal backdrop for a memorable afternoon of taking things at a more leisurely pace before our complimentary shuttle bus takes you up to all the action at The Racecourse.

 All bookings need to be reserved in advance.
-You can book a timeslot for dining from 2:30pm through to 4:00pm.
-Arrivals for the 2:30pm dining are from 2pm.
+You can book a timeslot for dining from 3:00pm through to 6:00pm.
+To make your booking, please click here.

 Should you wish to book lunch in The Kennels dining room for our standard lunch service, you are more than welcome.
 To book your dining reservation, please email kennelsreservations@goodwood.com.